c5vargas/laravel-api-server/README.md

 ## Ready to use:
 - Fully prepared authentication system.
-- [Events](https://laravel.com/docs/9.x/events), [Listeners](https://laravel.com/docs/9.x/events#registering-events-and-listeners) and [Observers](https://laravel.com/docs/9.x/eloquent#observers) when users sign up.
+- [Events](https://laravel.com/docs/10.x/events), [Listeners](https://laravel.com/docs/10.x/events#registering-events-and-listeners) and [Observers](https://laravel.com/docs/10.x/eloquent#observers) when users sign up.
-- [Seeders](https://laravel.com/docs/9.x/seeding#writing-seeders) and [Model Factories](https://laravel.com/docs/9.x/eloquent-factories#main-content) to import test data.
+- [Seeders](https://laravel.com/docs/10.x/seeding#writing-seeders) and [Model Factories](https://laravel.com/docs/10.x/eloquent-factories#main-content) to import test data.
 - Responsive mail template.
 - Controller to manage all json responses.
 - Model Transformers to include the fields to be returned from a model.
-- [Validations in Requests](https://laravel.com/docs/9.x/validation#form-request-validation) to return error messages in json format in a more flexible and easier way.
+- [Validations in Requests](https://laravel.com/docs/10.x/validation#form-request-validation) to return error messages in json format in a more flexible and easier way.
 - EventServiceProvider and RepositoryServiceProvider initialized.
-- [Language-ready](https://laravel.com/docs/9.x/localization#main-content): Prepared for use in another language.
+- [Language-ready](https://laravel.com/docs/10.x/localization#main-content): Prepared for use in another language.
-- [Passport](https://laravel.com/docs/9.x/passport#main-content) installed and ready to run.
+- [Passport](https://laravel.com/docs/10.x/passport#main-content) installed and ready to run.

 ## System Requeriments
-- PHP 8.0 - 8.2
-Laravel 9.x requires a minimum PHP version of 8.0.
+- Laravel 10.x requires a minimum PHP version of 8.2.

 ## How to install